 Students are encouraged to take care of their personal needs before entering the testing area.
 Students who are approved for restroom breaks will need to discuss plan of action with the Testing Staff before gaining access to the test.
 Extra time is not allotted for these breaks unless warranted by the student’s approved accommodations.

 Students are allowed to have drinks with a lid, gum, mints and quiet snacks.
 We ask that food packages be opened before entering the testing room so as not to disturb others.

 Personal or Medical Needs

 Students need to inform the Testing Staff of any personal or medical needs that may arise during testing prior to the beginning of the test.
-Should a student experience any difficulty or other concerns during the test, they will need to inform the Testing Staff immediately.
+Should a student experience any personal or medical difficulty or other concerns during the test, they will need to inform the Testing Staff immediately.

 Proctoring and Surveillance Monitoring